top of page

 The Book Burnings

 In May 1933, The Hitler Youth staged bonfires where they torched works by Jewish authors and other “un-German” books.
 This wasn’t just about destroying ideas—it was about erasing Jewish culture and intellectual contributions.
-Literary works by famous Jewish authors like Signmund Freud, Albert Einstein, and Franz Kafta went into the fire.
+Literary works by famous Jewish authors like Sigmund Freud, Albert Einstein, and Franz Kafka went into the fire.
 Non-Jewish authors like H.G.
 Wells (1984), Karl Marx (Das Capital), Jack London (Call of the Wild), and Erich Maria Remarque (All Quiet on the Western Front) were targeted because they contradicted Nazi teachings.

 nazi book burning.jpg